-The research and teaching interests of the institute cover a wide range of exciting topics in Earth sciences including petrology, sedimentology, structural geology, planetary geology and impact crater research, aqueous environmental geochemistry, biogeochemistry, environmental mineralogy, as well as structure of crystalline materials and crystal synthesis.
+The research and teaching interests of the institute cover a wide range of exciting topics in Earth sciences including petrology, sedimentology, structural geology, planetary geology and impact crater research, geochemistry, mineral resources, fluid-rock interaction, as well as structure of crystalline materials and crystal synthesis.
 The following pages provide a detailed overview of the areas of research at the Institute of Earth and Environmental Sciences at the University of Freiburg.